AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 This is a common pattern that you'll run into in Jekyll: If you find yourself repeating something tediously, there's probably a better, less redundant way to do it.

-## Where Do I Put My Pages in Jekyll?
+{% include linkedHeading.html heading="Where Do I Put My Pages in Jekyll?" level=2 %}

 This is one of the first questions I asked when I was just getting started with Jekyll, and it's one that I hope to answer here in as much detail as possible.